ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 "But wait!" you might say, "Browser is JavaScript land!".
 And you would have been right, until 2017.

-### WebAssembly
+### WebAssembly (WASM)

 [WebAssembly](https://webassembly.org/) is an open standard defined by the [World Wide Web Consortium](https://www.w3.org/).
-It defines a bytecode to run programs withing the browser.
+It defines a bytecode to run programs within the browser.
 All big browsers support it.

-If your program can be converted (compiled) to this WebAssembly(WASM) bytecode, it can execute in the browser.
+If your program can be converted (compiled) to this WebAssembly bytecode, it can execute in the browser.
 ![](img/WebAssembly-data-flow-architecture.png)[^8]

-So, now, we need to build a compiler to convert Rust to WASM bytecode...
+So, now, we need to write js-glue-code to call the Rust functions.
-Unfortunately, [some strangers on the internet](https://github.com/rustwasm/team) already did that.
+Fortunately, [some strangers on the internet](https://github.com/rustwasm/team) already did that.
 The project is called [wasm-pack](https://rustwasm.github.io/wasm-pack/).

 It's very organic and simple, you just annotate the method or struct you want to "export" to WASM.